nf-core/detaxizer/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

-- [Renaming](#renaming) - Renaming the read headers before and after the pipeline run to avoid difficulties with different header formats
 - [FastQC](#fastqc) - Raw read QC - Output not in the results directory by default
 - [fastp](#fastp) - Preprocessing of raw reads
 - [kraken2](#kraken2) - Classification of the preprocessed reads and extracting the searched taxa from the results